ethsonliu/personal-notes/风格约定/C++ 编码风格.md

   /** First child values, one array element for each node. */ protected SuballocatedIntVector m_firstch;

+  /**
-  /** Next sibling values, one array element for each node. */ protected SuballocatedIntVector m_nextsib;
+   * Next sibling values, one array element for each node.
+   * This is multi-rows.
+   */
+  protected SuballocatedIntVector m_nextsib;
 };